Alps / France & Switzerland

 Additional nights Chamonix Valley: Double room B&B: From Euro 50 / person

-Airfares, lunch (Sandwiches, snacks can be purchased in the huts or in the valley), dinner for 1 night in Argentiere, drinks (beer is about US$ 6-8/ can, wine US$ 20 – 40 / bottle, bottled water SFR10/litre), lodging in Zermatt on the day of arrival (can be arranged starting from CHF 65 / person B&B), single room supplement for all lodging in the valleys (surcharge applies), return trip from Zermatt to Chamonix, any additional cost in case of itinerary changes.
+Airfares, lunch (Sandwiches, snacks can be purchased in the huts or in the valley), dinner for 1 night in Argentiere, drinks (beer is about US$ 6-8/ can, wine US$ 20 – 40 / bottle, bottled water SFR10/litre), lodging in Zermatt on the day of arrival (can be arranged starting from CHF 65 / person B&B), single room supplement for all lodging in the valleys (surcharge applies), return trip from Zermatt to Chamonix, any additional cost in case of itinerary changes, regardless if those changes were made because of adverse weather or mountain conditions or due to personal or group preferences.

 Optional Ascent of Mont Blanc (two additional days): The Mont Blanc ascent is technically more difficult than the Haute Route, implies more objective dangers and requires a client to guide ratio of two to one.
 This trip extension is very popular with our clients!
 Please refer to our Mont Blanc page for further details.